mcgivrer/fromClassToGame/docs/chapters/18-enhanced-behavior.md

 have some common needs between both, like managing, but at Scene level, some player or user input, like debug configuration or else, and the Behavior interface would be very interesting to be used here.

-Thanks to this interface we would be able to implement input, update or render specific requirement.
+Thanks to this interface we would be able to implement input, update or renderer specific requirement.

 So let's adapt the Behavior interface to this new need.